nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 single-sign on.
 Use this only on fresh installations with no existing data, or on systems where encryption has not already been enabled.
 It is not possible to disable it.

-``encryption:migrate`` migrates encryption keys after a major Nextcloud version upgrade.
-You may optionally specify individual users in a space-delimited list.

 See :doc:`../configuration_files/encryption_configuration` to learn more.